hypo69/hypo/pytest/gemini - set 3/en/src/bots/telegram/__init__.md

 4. **Example Tests (Crucial):**  The examples now show how to test the `send_message` method with an assertion that the result matches the expected behavior.

-5. **Edge Case Example:**  An example of a test for an invalid mode is added, demonstrating how to use `pytest.raises`.
+5. **Edge Case Example:**  An example of a test for an invalid mode is added, demonStarting how to use `pytest.raises`.
 You should add similar tests for any potential invalid inputs your actual `TelegramBot` might receive.

 6. **Exception Handling:** The example shows how to test for exceptions using `pytest.raises` which is important for robustness.
 The assertion now verifies the *message* in the exception which is better than just checking that any exception was raised.